lorenzowidmann/CasualQuestion/README.md

 # CasualQuestion

-This python program ask you a random question form the list that you writed in the Questions.txt file.
-This program can be halpful to study for exam.
+This Python program randomly selects a question from a list that you have written in the `Questions.txt` file.
+It is designed to help you study for exams by providing a quick and interactive way to test your knowledge.

 # Configuration

-After the download you need to change the path of the Questions.txt file in the program, add some question in the file and thats it.
-Now you can start to answer the questions.
+After downloading the program, you need to:

+1. Update the file path for `Questions.txt` in the program to match your system.
+2. Add your questions to the `Questions.txt` file.

+Once configured, you can start answering the questions to enhance your study sessions.